jozsefsallai/fastbin/README.md

 ### FirebaseStorageStrategy

-You need to specify the name of the Firebase Storage bucket inside of the `firebase.bucket` property of the config.
+You need to specify the name of the Firebase Storage bucket* inside of the `firebase.bucket` property of the config.
 You should also include your Firebase credentials certificate in the root of the project and call it `firebase.json` (this step is crucial).
 If you don't have a credentials JSON file yet, you can generate one in the settings of your Firebase projects.

+*Make sure you only specify the bucket's name, WITHOUT ".appspot.com".

 ## Contribution